 It works because it truly showcases the smoky, rich, earthy flavor of Hatch Chile Peppers.

-You could also call this Green Chile Salsa, but with the addition of broth and flour pushes is to the sauce category.
+You could also call this Green Chile Salsa, but with the addition of broth and flour pushes is to the green chile sauce category.

 Thick, rich and teaming with Hatch chile peppers, grab a spoon and drizzle it on everything from scrambled eggs to breakfast burritos.